jasongrimes/fretboardfoundation/_chapters/010-playing-by-ear/010-anyone-can-improvise.md

 ## Why improvise

-It’s worth bearing in mind that the point of all of this is to create music.
+It’s worth bearing in mind that the point of all this is to create music.
 To create art, beauty, expression.

 An art form need not be mastered before creating art.